Ljufin/AR-KR/README.md

 # CS480:  Knowledge Representation and Automatic Reasoning

 This repository is for the projects that I worked on while in this class.
-There were also a few other assignments that were not included, but these were either very simple homeworks/labs or reading assignemnts.
+There were also a few other assignments that were not included, but these were either very simple homeworks/labs or reading assignments.
 I really didn't want to upload 30 Word docs that aren't very interesting.

 ## About the class: